-1. élan (Last week: 4)
+1. The Nomad Bar (Last week: 2)

 David Waltuck is back with his new restaurant on 20th Street.
 There is seafood sausage (of course), sweetbreads with General Tso’s sauce, a casual vibe, and a ton of goodwill for a chef whom New York has missed over the last few years.

 7. Cherche Midi (4)

 Keith McNally’s Bowery restaurant is like a greatest-hits compilation, pulling together the best parts from his various other restaurants and re-assembling them into a comforting package that’s simultaneously new and familiar.